Vibrant and Warm Destination

 Day 1: Afternoon

-Day 1: EveningHead back to your hotel and freshen up for a gourmet repast at the Tampa landmark Bern's Steak House in the Hyde Park neighborhood.
+Day 1: EveningHead back to your hotel and freshen up for a gourmet repast at the Tampa landmark Bern's Steak House , which is one of the great local restaurants you can find in the Hyde Park neighborhood.

 Day 2: Morning